odaymahamid2211/WordpressOnGKE/README.md

-# deploy Wordpress on GKE
+# Deploy Wordpress on GKE
 ## Run

 Initialize the terraform by executing: